netdata/netdata/streaming/README.md

 ## Troubleshooting streaming connections

-Sometimes when we are configuring master and slave nodes we can have some errors in our log files, in this section we are describing the most common errors that you can see.
+Sometimes when you are configuring master and slave nodes you can have some errors in your log files, in this section it is described the most common errors.

 ### Connection between slave and master is slow

-When we have a slow connection between master and slave, Netdata can raise different errors related to this problem, in the slave side we will have for the majority of the cases the error message
+When you have a slow connection between master and slave, Netdata can raise different errors related to this problem.
+The slave Netdata will log a majority of error messages.

 ```
 netdata ERROR : STREAM_SENDER[SLAVE HOSTNAME] : STREAM SLAVE HOSTNAME [send to MASTER IP:MASTER PORT]: too many data pending - buffer is X bytes long,
 Y unsent - we have sent Z bytes in total, W on this connection.
 Closing connection to flush the data.
 ```

-where the value X, Y, Z and W are integer numbers.
+The the value X, Y, Z and W are integer numbers.

-On the other hand, in the master side we can have different reports where the most common message that you can see is
+On the other hand, in the master side you can have different reports where the most common message that you can see is

 ```
 netdata ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : read failed: end of file
 ```

-Another common problem that can happen is the slave sends only part of the message for the master, in this case the master will not have condition to understand the message received and it will write inside error.log
+Another common problem is the slave sends only part of the message for the master.
+In this case, the master will not have condition to understand the message received and it will write the following inside `error.log`:

 ```
 ERROR : STREAM_RECEIVER[SLAVE HOSTNAME,[SLAVE IP]:SLAVE PORT] : sent command 'B' which is not known by netdata, for host 'HOSTNAME'.
 Disabling it.